The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 What remains for you from God is better for you, if you are believers.
 (11:86)

-Shuʿayb thus serves the great theme of Hud: worlds do not hold together primarily through their mass, but through the few upright elements that prevent general collapse.
+Shuʿayb (peace be upon him) thus serves the great theme of Hud (peace be upon him): worlds do not hold together primarily through their mass, but through the few upright elements that prevent general collapse.
 A just balance is a way of bearing the world.

-In Hud, Shuʿayb is the prophet of measure as load-bearing pillar.
+In Hud (peace be upon him), Shuʿayb (peace be upon him) is the prophet of measure as load-bearing pillar.

 3. In ash-Shuʿara’ (26): the word that refuses to be purchased

-Ash-Shuʿara’ serializes prophetic missions through recurring formulas to make a single law visible across multiple figures.
+Ash-Shuʿara’ places prophetic missions in series through recurring formulas to make a single law visible across multiple figures.
 The phrase returns almost as a refrain:

 ﴿وَمَا أَسْأَلُكُمْ عَلَيْهِ مِنْ أَجْرٍ إِنْ أَجْرِيَ إِلَّا عَلَىٰ رَبِّ الْعَالَمِينَ﴾